 It used to be...

-...that creatures of folklore and myth held sway over the human mind and bounded its moralityby existing outside of it and human comprehension.
+...that creatures of folklore and myth held sway over the human mind and bounded its morality at the penumbra of human comprehension.
 But over the years, as technology advanced, human hubris turned into fearlessness, and nature lost its hallowed place in lore.
 Mythology faded into the recesses of the subconscious, surfacing occasionally in the traditions of artists and flights of the imagination.

 At first, Nøkken was timid to leave his watery home in the marshes and rivulets of the Uncanny Valley.
 The human world has become a bizarre place, far removed from its animal existence.
 At the same time, people have become increasingly enamored with electronic devices and computers, they have become distrustful of that which lies outside of their knowledge, especially those who strive to understand it.
 Meanwhile, conflicts over spirituality and science have become mainstay, and the Dionysian revelry of art and imagination has seen itself ensnared by privation.